M-o-a-T/venusian/README.md

 For external network access, you either need an `iptables` rule is required.

+### MQTT

+The Venus system more-or-less-requires a FlashMQ server, with a plug-in that transparently gateways between DBus and MQTT.

+The FlashMQ server runs once per user because the plug-in access the Session DBus.
+By default it binds to port `51883+$SCREEN`

+On The Venusian, installing this server is optional (for now).

+The best way to integrate this MQTT server with the rest of your installation is to run an independent system-level MQTT service.
+You need to teach that server to listen to port 51883.

 ### Change the VNC port

 If port 1 is in use: